 Do EU students pay international fees in the UK?

 In most cases, yes.
-New EU, EEA and Swiss students without a recognised exception pay international fees for courses starting in 2021/22 or later.
+New EU, EEA and Swiss students starting in 2027/28 will normally pay international fees unless they qualify under a recognised home-fee category.

 Can EU students still get home fee status in the UK?